 All there is to know about stored value cards

 There are so many different payment options available, it's easy to get them confused.
 And while many payment options share similarities, they also have major differences.
-Today, let's take a look at stored-value cards and how they compare to other payment options.
+Today, let's take a look at stored value cards and how they compare to other payment options merchants are offered.

 Just like gift cards or prepaid cash cards, once users deplete the value on the card they can simply discard it or reload it with more funds.